slimstackio/charts/README.md

-# charts
+# Slimstack helm charts
-Slimstack helm chart
+Here are the Official Slimstack Helm charts